emul8/emul8/README.rst

 with optional flags::

-   -v        verbose mode
+   --console   Use the console window for output instead of many terminals -s          Use STDIO - for use in pipes (this is exclusive with -e and startup
+               script passed as an argument)
+   -p          Remove steering codes (e.g., colours) from output -P          Listen on a port for monitor commands instead of opening a window -v          verbose mode
    -d          debug mode
    -c          clean instead of building
    -i          install (create a symbolic link in the */usr/local/bin directory*)
                so that Emul8 is available system-wide as *emul8*

 Running Emul8
 -------------